 How Does the Government Regulate Exchange Rates?

-For example, if it lowers the rate, that drives down interest rates throughout the U.S. banking system.
+For example, if the Fed lowers the rate, that drives down interest rates throughout the U.S. banking system.
 It also reduces the supply of money.
 Both of these results make the dollar stronger relative to other currencies.
 That's because U.S. dollar-denominated credit has become more expensive.
 At the same time, dollar-denominated assets generate a higher return.
-Both create more demand for the dollar, while taking it out of circulation.
+Both create more demand for the dollar while taking it out of circulation.
 The laws of demand and supply tell you that less supply and more demand drives up the price.
 When that happens to the dollar, it can purchase more foreign currency on forex markets.

-The third government tool is expansionary fiscal policies.
+The third government tool is the use of expansionary fiscal policies.
 They weaken the dollar by increasing the money supply.
 But these policies can also improve economic growth.
-That often makes investors demand more dollars as a safe haven.
+That often makes investors demand more dollars as a safe-haven.
 It's like a vote of confidence in the economy.
-Sometimes this demand is so high that investors overlook the low interest rate they are getting by investing in dollars or U.S. Treasurys.
+Sometimes this demand is so high that investors overlook the low-interest rate they are getting by investing in dollars or U.S. Treasurys.
 The demand is even greater than the expansion in the supply of dollars.

 Exchange rates, Treasury notes, and foreign exchange reserves offer three ways to measure the value of the dollar.
 Although the government is powerful in influencing exchange rates, it is still forex trading that actually changes them.

 Regulations on Foreign Exchange Trading

 In addition, banks are responsible for most of the trades.
 The Federal Reserve regulates many of them.
 For example, in 2013, the Fed required banks to add more liquidity.
 They began buying Treasurys since they could be sold for cash whenever crisis threatened.
-The 25 largest banks increased their Treasury holdings by 88 percent in February 2015.
+The 25 largest banks increased their Treasury holdings by 88% in February 2015.
 It pushed down yields on long-term Treasurys.
 That strengthened the dollar.